-Why is Constantly Developing (the fourth pillar) so important?
+Why is Developing Constantly (the fourth attribute) so important?

-In this world of increasing change, it is essential that organisations are able to meet the challenges of changing markets, economic environments and customer needs and expectations.
-Businesses that can do this are much more sustainable over the long term, and as a result, are able to plan and execute their investments over a longer time period, creating greater certainty and structure for their people.
+In this world of increasing change, it is essential that organisations are able to meet the challenges of changing economic environments, customer needs and their expectations.
+Businesses that do this are much more sustainable over the long term.
+Resulting in being able to plan and execute their investments over a longer time period, creating greater certainty and structure for their people.

-When these attributes are not in place, there is great danger, as businesses become fixated on ‘what’ they do.
+When these attributes are not in place, there is great danger for these businesses to become fixated on ‘what’ they do.
 When the world inevitably changes, so do their fortunes.

 Take for example the story of the Swiss watch industry, an industry that had dominated quality timepieces.
 These timepieces had the reputation of being the most accurate in the world; if you wanted a quality watch, you bought a mechanical Swiss movement.
 There was nothing that kept time better.